hobediente/eCommerce_A-B_Test/README.md

 # DATA:

-The data for this project is sourced from Spotify
+The data for this project is sourced from Kaggle
 - Each playlist is created by Spotify, features the top 100 tracks for that genre, and is updated weekly

 1) Top 100 Pop Tracks on Spotify